Skip to content

 }

-At the previously step, add_done() function called the next operation with then(context, multiply_work, multiply_done) if the process is success.
+At the previously step, add_done() function called the next operation with then(context, success, error, multiply_work, multiply_done) if the process is success.
 So let’s write the multiplying operation.

 src/async_handler.c